 07/05/05: Adios to Fairbanks

-Yesterday I discovered a major blunder I’d made with the last several days of photos I’d taken, including the Upland Sandpiper and the Three-toed Woodpecker photos.
+Yesterday I discovered a major blunder I’d made with the last several days of photos I’d taken, including the Upland Sandpiper and the Three-Toed Woodpecker photos.
 In transferring the files from the card reading hardware (Nixvue) to the portable hard drive, some of the folders of files did not transfer.
 I deleted from the Nixvue before I realized this.
 So for my last night in Fairbanks (last night) I checked into the Best Western and found some utilities on the internet to recover from just such a problem.
 I had with me another Nixvue that I decided to use until I could recover all my photos.
-Today I say ‘Adios’ to Fairbanks and hit the route south.
+Today I say ‘Adios’ to Fairbanks as I hit the route south.

 07/06/05: Almost Denali

 Yesterday’s drive was a dud as far as birds were concerned.
 I believe I’m late for most of the birds I’d read about for this section of the road.
 The drive, however, was very scenic.
 Late in the afternoon I took a drive off the main (Parks) highway on “The Stampede Trail”.
 I drove the first eight miles, but I didn’t find any birds to get excited about (late again, I believe).
 The road runs west through a great sweeping, glacier carved valley that is adjacent just to the north of Denali Park.
 After the first 5 miles the road is gravel and the country is open tundra … only a few small spruce dot the landscape.
 The road at the 8 mile mark turns into a narrower rougher track.
 While the Samurai could have easily negotiated it, I was not prepared with fuel, food or attitude on this rainy day.
 I decided to continue south and look for a room to hole up in for the night.